dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 - Internally, a date is always represented as a start and end date.
 - If start and end date match, it's an exact date.
 - If start and end date don't match, it's a range.
-- If the end date is omitted, it's a range from the earliest possible beginning of the start date to the latest possible end of the start date.
+- If the end date is omitted,
+  it's a range from the earliest possible beginning of the start date to the latest possible end of the start date.
   For example:
     - "1893" will be expanded to a range from January 1st 1893 to December 31st 1893.
     - "1893-01" will be expanded to a range from January 1st 1893 to January 31st 1893.
-    - "1893-01-01" will be expanded to the exact date January 1st 1893 to January 1st 1893 (technically also a range).
+    - "1893-01-01" will be expanded to a range from January 1st 1893 to January 1st 1893
+      (technically also a range).

 Attributes: